koka-lang/koka/doc/spec/overview.kk.md

-# Why Koka { #why; }
+# Why Koka? { #why; }

+There are many new languages being designed, but only seldomly they bring a fundamental new concept, like Haskell did with pure programming, or Rust with borrow checking.
+Koka brings novel semantics through _effect typing_, _effect handlers_,
+and _Perceus_ memory management:

+* The core of Koka consists of a small set of well-studied language features, like first-class functions, a polymorphic type- and effect system, algebraic data types, and effect handlers.
+Each of these is composable and avoid the addition of
+  "special" extensions by being as general as possible.

+  [Read more about the _minimal but general_ design][#why-mingen]{.learn}

+* Koka tracks the (side) _effects_ of every function in its type, where pure and effectful computations are distinguished.
+The precise effect typing gives Koka _rock-solid semantics_ backed by well-studied category theory, which makes Koka particularly easy to reason about for both humans and compilers.

+  [Read more about effect types][#why-effects]{.learn}

+* Effect handlers let you define advanced control abstractions, like exceptions, async/await, or probabilistic programs, as a user library in a typed and composable way.

+  [Read more about effect handlers][#why-handlers]{.learn}

+* Perceus is an advanced compilation method for reference counting.
+  This lets Koka compile directly to C code _without needing a garbage collector or runtime system_!
+This also gives Koka excellent performance in practice.

+  [Read more about Perceus reference counting][#why-perceus]{.learn}

+* Through Perceus, Koka can do reuse analysis and optimize functional-style programs to use in-place updates.

+  [Read more about reuse analysis][#why-fbip]{.learn}

+  &nbsp;

 ## Minimal but General { #why-mingen; }

-The _min-gen_ design principle: Koka has a minimal core set of orthogonal, well-studied language features -- but where each of these is as general and _composable_ as possible, such that we do not need further "special" extensions.
-Core features include first-class functions, higher-rank impredicative polymorphic types, algebraic data types, and effect handlers.
+The _min-gen_ design principle: Koka has a minimal core set of orthogonal, well-studied language features -- but each of these is as general and _composable_ as possible, such that we do not need further "special" extensions.
+Core features include first-class functions, a higher-rank impredicative polymorphic type- and effect system, algebraic data types, and effect handlers.

 ```{.aside}
 fun hello-ten() {